-Patients involved (leading & as Hub participants) were diagnosed with PsA, AS/axSpA, and/or Undifferentiated Spondyloarthropathy).
-However, as the project continues it will expand to also include patients diagnosed with Rheumatoid Arthritis and/or Systemic Lupus Erythematosus.
+Patients involved (leading & as Hub participants) were diagnosed with Psoriatic Arthritis (PsA), Ankylosing Spondylitis (AS) and/or Axial Spondyloarthropathy (axSpA).
+However, as the project continues (ACT II) it will expand to also include patients diagnosed with Rheumatoid Arthritis (RA) and/or Systemic Lupus Erythematosus (SLE).

 At the close of ACT I the IFAA team will report all findings – including successes & failures of having patients in leadership roles, recommended revisions to retest procedures, & hypothesize how patient inclusion could lead to time & budget savings.
 It will also conclude ways patients, industry, & researchers visualize productive partnerships & will propose an expansion to test new collaboration models for the early drug development environment ( a focus of ACT) and will expand in 2017 to include Pre-Clinical through Clinical Trial phases, working towards identifying existing gaps where patient input could produce value.